jaclu/iSH-IP-stats/README.md

 - Add a Personal Automation
 - Select Wi-Fi, for Network select "Any Network" then select "Network Joined".
 Enable "Run After Connection interruption" and select "Run Immeditally"
-- Click "Next" and select the shortcut logging your IP rceated above - done!
+- Click "Next" and select the shortcut logging local IP created above - done!

 #### Remove the file when disconnecting from Network

-- Add "Get File from Folder" Select the file you defined above
+- Add "Get File from Folder" Select the local IP file defined above
 - Add "If" Select File has any value
 - Add Delete Files, select the same file again